Growing Up – For Adults

 We live in an attention economy.
 Tech companies today invest billions in working out how to capture and hold your attention.
 (I wrote about this in more detail, in "What Should Never Have Been for Sale.")

 If you let your attention drift in this environment, you're giving permission to these tech giants to feed you a steady diet of cheap, distracting entertainment, and shallow news expertly designed to provoke an emotional reaction so that you'll keep scrolling and clicking instead of living your life.

 A life that happens to you, or a self-determined life

-As an adult, you have the discernment and the power, if you practice and exercise them, to screen out influences that are not supportive of the direction you want to grow in.
+As an adult, you can develop the discernment and the power to screen out influences that are not supportive of the direction you want to grow in.

 The choices you make from this point forward–about what you will allow to influence your thinking, and how you’ll respond to the circumstances life presents you with—are entirely yours, and they basically fall into two options.

 Option 1 – the default option – is to choose not to examine your thinking patterns and habits or the ongoing influences that continue to shape you.

 By turning your gaze away from yourself and allowing your attention to drift, by default you’ll tend to focus (since you have to put your attention somewhere) on the things “out there” that you can’t do anything about.

 Beware.
 The result will be a life you don't have much control over.
 It’s a life in which you’re likely to feel like a victim, like things are happening to you and around you that you have no way of influencing.